Bench-clearing brawl: Baseball

 In baseball, brawls are usually the result of escalating infractions or indignities, often stemming from a batter being hit by a pitch, especially if the batter then charges the mound.
 They may also be spurred by an altercation between a baserunner and fielder, such as excessive contact during an attempted tag out.

 This bench-clearing incident between the Texas Rangers and Seattle Mariners in May 2008 followed a Seattle batter charging the mound.

 Few bench-clearing brawls result in serious injury, as in most cases, no punches are thrown, and the action is limited to pushing and shoving.
 Noteworthy is that players from opposing bullpens run onto the field, often side-by-side, depending on bullpen locations, to join the brawl (which is usually over by the time they arrive), rather than brawling among themselves.
 This highlights the purpose of coming onto the field which is to show support instead of escalating the conflict.

 Unlike most other team sports, where teams usually have an equivalent number of players on the field at any given time, in baseball the hitting team is at a numerical disadvantage, with a maximum of five players (the batter, up to three runners, and an on-deck batter) and two base coaches on the field, compared to the fielding team's nine players.
 For this reason, leaving the dugout to join a fight is generally considered acceptable in that it results in numerical equivalence on the field, a fairer fight, and a typically neutral outcome.
 As in most cases, managers and/or umpires will intervene to restore order and resume the game.
 In at least one case, (the infamous Ten Cent Beer Night promotion) the home team (Cleveland Indians) left their dugout to defend the visiting team (Texas Rangers) from fans who had stormed the field.

 Penalty

-Depending on the severity of the unsportsmanlike conduct, an umpire may or may not eject a brawl's participants.
-Since a bench-clearing brawl by definition involves everyone on both teams, it is exceedingly unlikely that all participants will be ejected, but the player or players responsible for the precipitating event are often ejected.
-Fines and suspensions generally result and are issued at a later date.
+Unlike most U.S. sports leagues, Major League Baseball (MLB) does not have a rule specifying a mandatory penalty or ejection for players who leave the bench or bullpen to join in a fight.
+MLB penalizes fights as unsportsmanlike conduct under its rules.
+Due to the disparity of as few as one offensive player against nine defensive players on the field, the league is unlikely to modify its rules to ban offensive players from joining brawls.
+An umpire has the discretion to eject a brawl's participants.
+Fines and suspensions generally result, and are issued at a later date.